Juan Manuel Fangio: Kidnapping

 President Fulgencio Batista of Cuba established the non-Formula One Cuban Grand Prix in Havana in 1957.
 Fangio won the 1957 event, and had set fastest times during practice for the 1958 race.
 On 23 February 1958, two gunmen of Fidel Castro's 26th of July Movement entered the Hotel Lincoln in Havana and kidnapped Fangio.
 Batista ordered the race to continue as usual while a crack team of police hunted down the kidnappers.
 They set up roadblocks at intersections, and guards were assigned to private and commercial airports and to all competing drivers.

 Fangio was taken to three separate houses.
 His captors allowed him to listen to the race via radio, bringing a television for him to witness reports of a disastrous crash after the race concluded.
 In the third house, Fangio was allowed his own bedroom but became convinced that a guard was standing outside the bedroom door at all hours.
 The captors talked about their revolutionary programme, which Fangio had not wished to speak about, as he did not have an interest in politics.
 He later said: "Well, this is one more adventure.
 If what the rebels did was in a good cause, then I, as an Argentine, accept it."
 He was released after 29 hours, after being "treated very well".

 The captors' motives were to force the cancellation of the race in an attempt to embarrass the Batista regime.
-After Fangio was handed over to the Argentine embassy soon after the race, many Cubans were convinced that Batista was losing his power because he failed to track the captors down.
+When Fangio was handed over to the Argentine embassy soon after the race, many Cubans became convinced that Batista was losing his grip on power because he failed to track the captors down.
 The Cuban Revolution took over the government in January 1959, and the 1959 Cuban Grand Prix was cancelled.
 The Fangio kidnapping was dramatized in a 1999 Argentine film directed by Alberto Lecchi, Operación Fangio.